zhendongli2008/zhendongli2008.github.io/_pages/research.md

 1. Y. Wang, W.-H. Fang, Z. Li, J. Phys.
 Chem.
 Lett.
 16, 3047 (2025)

-2. Z. Li, J. Chem.
+2. Y. Wang, W.-H. Fang, Z. Li, J. Chem.
 Phys.
+163, 174101 (2025)

+3. Z. Li, J. Chem.
+Phys.
 151, 244114 (2019)

 ## Excited states: spin-adapted open-shell time-dependent DFT

 We developed spin-adapted time-dependent density functional theory (X-TD-DFT) for excited states of open-shell systems, which overcomes the excited-state spin contamination problem due to the incompleteness of excited configuration manifolds using tensor couplings[1].
 We formulate the ways to include spin-orbit couplings[2] and define nonadiabatic couplings[3] within this framework.
-We are working on extending it to nonadiabatic dynamics of large open-shell molecules.
+We are working on extending it to spin-flip-down excitations[4] and nonadiabatic dynamics of large open-shell molecules.

 <img src="../images/xtddft.jpg" width="800">